richardstartin/richardstartin.github.io/_posts/2019-11-23-finding-bytes.md

 I called the branchy implementation "scan" and the branch-free implementation "swar".

 Focusing only on the smaller inputs relevant to BSON parsing, it's almost as if I ran the benchmarks before making the predictions.
-The benchmark was run on Ubuntu 18 using OpenJDK 13.
+The benchmark was run on Ubuntu 18.04.3 LTS using OpenJDK 13, with a i7-6700HQ CPU.

 | inputs | scan:branch-misses | scan:CPI | scan (ops/us) | swar (ops/us) | swar:CPI | swar:branch-misses|
 |--------|--------------------|----------|---------------|---------------|----------|-------------------|